League of Nations: Demise and legacy

 As the situation in Europe escalated into war, the Assembly transferred enough power to the Secretary General on 30 September 1938 and 14 December 1939 to allow the League to continue to exist legally and carry on reduced operations.
 The headquarters of the League, the Palace of Nations, remained unoccupied for nearly six years until the Second World War ended.

 At the 1943 Tehran Conference, the Allied powers agreed to create a new body to replace the League: the United Nations.
 Many League bodies, such as the International Labour Organization, continued to function and eventually became affiliated with the UN.
 The designers of the structures of the United Nations intended to make it more effective than the League.

-The final meeting of the League of Nations took place on 18 April 1946 in Geneva.
+The final session of the League of Nations concluded on 18 April 1946 in Geneva.
 Delegates from 34 nations attended the assembly.
 This session concerned itself with liquidating the League: it transferred assets worth approximately $22,000,000 (U.S.) in 1946 (including the Palace of Nations and the League's archives) to the UN, returned reserve funds to the nations that had supplied them, and settled the debts of the League.
 Robert Cecil, addressing the final session, said:

 The Assembly passed a resolution that "With effect from the day following the close of the present session of the Assembly [i.e., April 19], the League of Nations shall cease to exist except for the sole purpose of the liquidation of its affairs as provided in the present resolution."
 A Board of Liquidation consisting of nine persons from different countries spent the next 15 months overseeing the transfer of the League's assets and functions to the United Nations or specialised bodies, finally dissolving itself on 31 July 1947.
 The archive of the League of Nations was transferred to the United Nations Office at Geneva and is now an entry in the UNESCO Memory of the World Register.

+In the Assembly's last session in 1946, Philip Noel-Baker (representing the United Kingdom) remarked that failure to act as soon as a great power had invaded another state had ultimately doomed the League: "We know the World War began in Manchuria 15 years ago...Manchuria, Abyssinia, Munich have killed another great illusion, the belief that appeasement, seeking the national interest at the expense of others, individual action, secret bargains, could bring us peace."